 Crowds turn out for Maple Sugar Festival Weekend in North...

-During the Stamford Museum & Nature Center's annual Maple Sugar Festival Weekend, attendees got a chance to learn about both the colonial and modern methods of making maple syrup.
-STAMFORD - On top of the hill at Heckscher Farm, children and families gathered around a large condensing machine in the sugar house to watch watery sap steam away to become maple syrup.
+On top of the hill at Heckscher Farm, children and families gathered around a large condensing machine in the sugar house to watch watery sap steam away to become maple syrup.
+They were among the dozens of families who traveled Sunday to the farm - on the campus of Stamford Museum and Nature Center - for the annual Maple Sugar Festival Weekend.

 Start the conversation, or Read more at New Canaan News-Review.